Pacific Coastal & Marine Science Center

 New USGS mapping

-The USGS is conducting a significant seafloor, habitat, and geology mapping campaign in the Santa Barbara Channel area in collaboration with the California Coastal Conservancy, California State Waters Mapping Program, California Geological Survey, MMS, NOAA National Marine Sanctuaries, and numerous local stakeholders.
+The USGS completed a significant seafloor, habitat, and geology mapping campaign in the Santa Barbara Channel area in collaboration with the California Coastal Conservancy, California State Waters Mapping Program, California Geological Survey, MMS, NOAA National Marine Sanctuaries, and numerous local stakeholders.
 Mapping supports an important action item in the West Coast Governors Agreement on Ocean Health and will result in map folios and GIS layers that address numerous coastal zone management issues including: safe navigation and commerce; fisheries management; designation of marine protected areas; sediment management and coastal erosion; sediment and contaminant transport; earthquake and tsunami hazards; impacts of dam removal; documentation of natural oil and gas seeps; and evaluation of sites for offshore infrastructure.

 Links to Santa Barbara Channel Research

 "U.S. Geological Survey (USGS) Western Region; Santa Barbara Channel Coastal and Ocean Science" — USGS Fact Sheet 2009-3077

 Minerals Management Service (MMS)

 California Geological Survey (CGS), State of California Department of Conservation

 National Fish and Wildlife Service (FWS)

 County of Santa Barbara Planning and Development: Energy Division